HB480 Alabama 2014 Session

 - Controlled substances, Schedule I, additional synthetic controlled substances and analogue substances included in, trafficking in controlled substance analogues, requisite weight increased, Secs.
 13A-12-231, 20-2-23 am'd.

-This bill would include additional synthetic controlled substances and analogues to Schedule I.
+- Adds additional synthetic controlled substances and analogues to Schedule I, expanding the list of illegal substances.

 - Subjects